CVDExInfo/financial-planning-u/docs/finanzas/infra-audit-finanzas-sd.md

 - Verified that Finanzas SD AWS resources exist in account 703671891952 (dev stage) and align with the SAM template defaults for Cognito, DynamoDB tables, and CloudFront origin domain.
 - Confirmed the expected Lambda fleet for the HTTP API is deployed in `us-east-2` with dev-staged function names that match the SAM template naming pattern.
 - DynamoDB tables for the Finanzas domain exist with the expected `pk`/`sk` composite keys and on-demand billing.
-- CloudFront distribution `EPQU7PVDLQXUA` routes `/finanzas/*` to the `ukusi-ui-finanzas-prod` S3 origin, but the deployed bundle is stale versus the current local build (JS hash mismatch), indicating UI drift.
+- CloudFront distribution `EPQU7PVDLQXUA` routes `/finanzas/*` to the `ukusi-ui-finanzas-prod` S3 origin.
+A manifest mismatch between deployed and local Finanzas builds (JS hash drift) was identified; the deploy workflow now performs a post-upload manifest diff and will fail fast if drift remains.
 - API Gateway HTTP API `finanzas-sd-api-dev` exposes the full route set with JWT authorizer pointing to Cognito pool `us-east-2_FyHLtOhiY` and client `dshos5iou44tuach7ta3ici5m`.

 ## AWS Inventory